justinamiller/DotNet-Coding-Guidelines/README.md

 return something?.other?.whatever ?? string.empty;
 ```

-### Tip #4

-✋ Try to avoid using the following code when returning a default value when an object is null:
+### Try to avoid using the following code when returning a default value when an object is null:

 ```
 int? number = null;